TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.38.md

 ---

-but God giveth it a body even as it pleased him, and to each seed a body of its own.
+But God gives it a body even as it pleased him, and to each seed a body of its own.